allianceauth/allianceauth/docs/installation/services/discourse.md

     wget -qO- https://get.docker.io/ | sh

-### Get docker permissions

-    sudo usermod -aG docker allianceserver

-Logout, then back in for changes to take effect.

 ## Install Discourse

 ### Download Discourse

-    sudo mkdir /var/discourse
+    mkdir /var/discourse
-    sudo git clone https://github.com/discourse/discourse_docker.git /var/discourse
+    git clone https://github.com/discourse/discourse_docker.git /var/discourse

 ### Configure

     cd /var/discourse
-    sudo cp samples/standalone.yml containers/app.yml
+    cp samples/standalone.yml containers/app.yml
-    sudo nano containers/app.yml
+    nano containers/app.yml

 Change the following:
- - `DISCOURSE_DEVELOPER_EMAILS` should be a list of admin account email addresses separated by commas
+ - `DISCOURSE_DEVELOPER_EMAILS` should be a list of admin account email addresses separated by commas.
- - `DISCOUSE_HOSTNAME` should be 127.0.0.1
+ - `DISCOUSE_HOSTNAME` should be `discourse.example.com` or something similar.
  - Everything with `SMTP` depends on your mail settings.
-Account created through auth do not require email validation, so to ignore everything email (NOT RECOMMENDED), just change the SMTP address to something random so it'll install.
-Note that not setting up email means any password resets emails won't be sent, and auth cannot reset these.
-[There are plenty of free email services online recommended by Discourse.](https://github.com/discourse/discourse/blob/master/docs/INSTALL-email.md#recommended-email-providers-for-discourse)
+[There are plenty of free email services online recommended by Discourse](https://github.com/discourse/discourse/blob/master/docs/INSTALL-email.md#recommended-email-providers-for-discourse) if you haven't set one up for auth already.

-To install behind apache, look for this secion:
+To install behind apache/nginx, look for this section:

     ...
     ## which TCP/IP ports should this container expose?